This document covers frequently asked questions related to TAM.

 Yes, a public query is available for campus use to indicate the applicant pool and sources of where they learned about the job.
 The query is named Tracking Advertising Sources.
 See KB 20552 HRS TAM - TAM Report List for more information.

 Paper applications can be taken but HR (or another UW employee) will have to enter it manually.
-In this method, applicant ethnicity, gender, veteran, and disability status will not be captured unless it is done by paper.
+In this method, applicant ethnicity, gender, veteran, and disability status will not be captured unless it is done manually.
 Additionally, you will not be able to take advantage of the online screening functionality if paper applications are accepted.
 Terms and Agreements are also not presented to applicants if paper applications are accepted.
 Acceptance of the Terms and Agreements will need to be gathered via other means, i.e. email or hard copy.

 Yes, the letter can be added to the online job offer, uploaded and emailed to the applicant, or uploaded to the job opening for storage.